uclahs-cds/pipeline-call-sSNV/README.md

 ## Overview
 The call-sSNV nextflow pipeline performs somatic SNV calling given a pair of tumor/normal BAM files.
 Four somatic SNV callers are available: SomaticSniper, Strelka2, Mutect2 and MuSE.
 The user may request one or more callers, and each caller produces an independently generated filtered VCF file.

-If two or more callers are requested, additional output includes both a VCF and an MAF file with the set of variants shared by two or more callers, and a Venn Diagram showing counts of shared and private variants.
+If two or more callers are requested, additional output includes both a VCF and an MAF file with the set of SNVs shared by two or more callers, and a Venn Diagram showing counts of shared and private SNVs.

 SomaticSniper, Strelka2, and MuSE require there to be **exactly one pair of input tumor/normal** BAM files, but Mutect2 will take tumor-only input (no paired normal), as well as tumor/normal BAM pairs for multiple samples from the same individual.